apache/mxnet/docs/tutorials/basic/symbol.md

 ### Type Cast

-MXNet uses 32-bit float in default.
-Sometimes we want to use a lower precision data type for better accuracy-performance trade-off.
+By default, MXNet uses 32-bit float.
+But for better accuracy-performance, we can also use a lower precision data type.
 For example, The Nvidia Tesla Pascal GPUs (e.g. P100) have improved 16-bit float performance, while GTX Pascal GPUs (e.g. GTX 1080) are fast on 8-bit integers.

-We can use the `mx.sym.Cast` operator to convert the data type.
+To convert the data type as per the requirements, we can use `mx.sym.Cast` operator as follows:

 ```python
 a = mx.sym.Variable('data')